 It’s 3 am, and your baby is crying.
-You have to make a decision: do you let him sleep on his belly, or do you place him on his back?
+You have to make a decision: can your baby sleep on their stomach, or do you place him on his back?
 Find out the answer in the post below.

 Since day one that you’ve become a parent, many people have been telling you that you shouldn’t let your child sleep on his stomach.